-Plastisol dip molding is defined as a process where a dipping mandrel is dipped into a liquid polymer, typically plastisol, to eventually create a solid form on the external surface of the mandrel.
+Plastisol dip molding a process whereby a dipping mandrel is dipped into a liquid polymer, typically plastisol, to eventually create a solid form on the mandrel’s external surface.

 The cost of molding by dipping is always low.

 Most molds are very simple and inexpensive.
-Dip molding, if automated is competitive with most other molding process.
+Dip molding, if automated, is competitive with most other molding processes.

 After the second world war, vinyl plastisol came on the market for non-military use.
 Plastisol dippings immediately became the standard for tool handles, and it still is.
 Piper was founded in 1958 as a chemical company, supplying a range of coating materials to the rapidly growing plastic coating industry.
 Piper completed its first dip molding job in 1959.

 Plastisol is a vinyl compound that is liquid at room temperature and will keep for years.